zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 of these input files, see the command line interface section related to the TMFA command :ref:`commands-tmfa`.

+Note that TMFA is only compartible with the Gurobi and CPLEX LP solvers out of the four supported by PSAMM.

 For this tutorial example ``tmfa`` data has been provided based based on the available data from another *E. coli* model in [Henry07]_.
 Since multiple files are required to run ``tmfa``, the command has been set up to use a